 Movement Classes Monday to Friday 10:00 to 12:00

-Miri Lee and Manuela Tessi are independent artists with backgrounds that extend from traditional to contemporary dance practices.
+Maria Mavridou and Manuela Tessi are independent artists with backgrounds that extend from new dance to contemporary dance practices.
 Each day there are two classes you can choose to attend; either a Basic Class in the Bodlabot studio or a Dance Class in Studio 1.Please follow the links on the names for more information about the artists.

 There are no movement classes on the first Monday of the summer course July 30.